Wrapped Velas (WVLX) Price Hits $0.0220

-Wrapped Velas (WVLX) traded flat against the dollar during the twenty-four hour period ending at 23:00 PM ET on October 12th.
-Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can now be purchased for approximately $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
-Over the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas (WVLX) traded flat against the dollar during the one day period ending at 17:00 PM Eastern on October 18th.
+Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+Over the last week, Wrapped Velas has traded flat against the dollar.
+One Wrapped Velas coin can currently be bought for about $0.0220 or 0.00000079 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.